PicusZeus/modern-greek-inflexion/docs.rst

 ALL FORMS
 ++++++++++++

 If you want to return all forms, use ``create_all`` method.
-It also takes as an argument a noun sg (or plural if its pluralis tantum).
+It also takes as an argument a noun sg (or plural if it's pluralis tantum).

 STRUCTURE
 +++++++++++

-It returns a dictionary structured a bit differently than adjectives, because here the first layer of keys indicate gender:
+It returns a dictionary structured a bit differently than adjectives, because here the first layer of keys indicate
+gender:

 >>> list(noun.create_all('γυναίκα').keys())
 ['fem']

 It is done so, because some nouns can be in different genders, and so it is the basic differentiation for them (like diplokilta or profession names).

 >>> [gender for gender in ['masc', 'neut'] if gender in noun.create_all('χρόνος').keys()] ['masc', 'neut']